sdraeger/DDA.jl/README.md

-# DDA.jl
+# DelayDifferentialAnalysis.jl

 Julia interface for the `run_DDA_AsciiEdf` binary (Cosmopolitan Libc APE format).

 ## Overview

-This package provides a clean, type-safe Julia interface to execute the DDA (Delay Differential Analysis) binary and parse its output.
+This package provides a clean, type-safe Julia interface to execute the Delay Differential Analysis (DDA) binary and parse its output.
 It handles all the complexities of:

 - Cross-platform APE binary execution (Windows/macOS/Linux)
 - Command-line argument construction